Bowmanville

-Bowmanville is a community of approximately 60,000 people located in the Municipality of Clarington, Durham Region, Ontario, Canada.
+Bowmanville is a community of approximately 60,000 people located in the municipality of Clarington, in the Durham Region of Southern Ontario, Canada.
 It is approximately 75 km east of Toronto, and 15 km east of Oshawa along Highway 2.
 Bowmanville was first incorporated as a town in 1858, but later incorporated with the neighbouring townships of Clarke and Darlington in 1974 forming the Town of Newcastle, which was renamed in 1994 to the Municipality of Clarington.
 Bowmanville is part of the Greater Toronto Area.

 History

-Settlers were attracted to the area by the farmland, and creeks for water mills.
-The lands which would later become Bowmanville were first purchased by John Burk, who began to clear the forest.
+In 1794, John Burk and his family arrived 1 mi west of Barber's Creek (now Bowmanville Creek) on the beach of Lake Ontario, attracted to Canada when John Graves Simcoe proclaimed that all males over 18 who settled in the country would receive 200 acre of land.
+Burk purchased land and began to clear the forest in an area that would become Bowmanville.

-Mills were built first on Barber's Creek (now called Bowmanville Creek), including one still standing, now called Vanstone's Mill, at the present-day intersection of King Street and Scugog St. More mills were built on nearby Soper Creek, including another mill still standing as the municipality's Visual Arts Centre which has been designated as an architecturally protected historical building.
+Mills were built first on Barber's Creek (now called Bowmanville Creek), including Vanstone's Mill, which still stands today at the present-day intersection of King Street and Scugog St. More mills were built on nearby Soper Creek.
+One of them still stands and houses the municipality's Visual Arts Centre, which has been designated as an architecturally protected historical building.

 Charles Bowman, the namesake of Bowmanville in the only known painting, with his family.

-Burke later sold his land to Lewis Lewis.
+Burk later sold his land to Lewis Lewis.
 Lewis opened the first store in what was then called Darlington Mills.
-The store was purchased in about 1824 by Charles Bowman (for whom the town was eventually named) who then established the first post office.
-Its first postmaster was Robert Fairbairn, who ran the post office from 1828 to 1857.
+Charles Bowman (for whom the town was eventually named) purchased the store around 1824.
+He then established the settlement's first post office.
+Its first postmaster, Robert Fairbairn, ran the post office from 1828 to 1857.
 Bowmanville incorporated as a town in 1858.

-By 1866, Bowmanville was a town with a population of about 3,500 in the township of Darlington, County Durham.
-It was a station of the Grand Trunk Railway.
-It was established on the north shore of Lake Ontario.
-It possessed a good harbour and there was extensive water power in the vicinity.
+By 1866, the town of Bowmanville had a population of about 3,500 in the township of Darlington, County Durham, on the north shore of Lake Ontario.
+A station of the Grand Trunk Railway was located there.
+The town possessed a good harbour, and extensive water power potential in its vicinity.
 The surrounding country was fertile.